 - Interrupt behaviors with a trained cue

-- Put the behavior on cue (may not always work, but implemented correctly and with certain types of behaviors it may help somewhat)
+- Put the problem behavior on cue (may not always work, but implemented correctly and with certain types of behaviors it may help somewhat)

 - Consider that ignoring the unwanted behavior (as a solely, standalone approach) may work poorly as intrinsically reinforcing behaviors are pretty much immune to extinction.